llelectronics/textsecure-jolla-edition-patch/README.md

 [![F-Droid](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0d/Get_it_on_F-Droid.svg/320px-Get_it_on_F-Droid.svg.png)](https://f-droid.org/repository/browse/?fdid=org.libresignal "LibreSignal on F-Droid")

 # WebSocket Support
-For push notifications, Google Cloud Messaging has be completely replaced by WebSocket to directly connect to Open Whisper Systems's server.
+For push notifications, Google Cloud Messaging has been completely replaced by WebSocket to directly connect to Open Whisper Systems's server.
 It's done via a modified version of `libtextsecure`, which has been included as a submodule.

 ## Contributing Bug reports